 Helping us use ground control info for processing

-The #1 way to get great, accurate ground control information that makes processing cheap and affordable is to use AeroPoints.
+The number-one way to get great, accurate ground control information that makes processing affordable is to use AeroPoints.

 Where you are supplying your own ground control point information, please send it to firstname.lastname@example.org in the following way to optimize the speed at which it can be processed.

-Please note that decimal coordinates for LAT/LON are preferred to degrees.
+Please note that decimal coordinates for lat/long are preferred to degrees.

 The GCPs are in WGS84 coordinate on the EGM96 geoid (EPSG 4326);